-It is futile at any rate to certify an individual's qualification with yesterday's job requirements since the job content rarely remains constant!
-In fact, organisational context is constantly being redefined based on changing organisational performance criteria and consequently delineates individual job contour and its content.
+It is futile at any rate to certify an individual's qualification with yesterday's job requirements since the job content rarely remains constant.
+In fact, the organisational context is constantly being redefined based on changing organisational performance criteria and consequently delineates individual job contour and its content.
 Therefore, leadership assessment is less about quality certification, and more about assessment of management development needs.

 Therefore, it is absolutely necessary to integrate leadership assessment processes with the management development process.
-By so doing, the organisational performance needs could then be better served.
+By so doing, an organisation's performance needs could then be better served.

-Working Hypothesis No. 4: Assessment is best be done by outsiders and be separated from ongoing supervision and mentoring in order to prevent nepotism.
+Working Hypothesis No. 4: Assessment is best done by outsiders and should be separated from on-going supervision and mentoring in order to prevent nepotism.

-When there are often inadequate transparency regarding individual performance objectives and unclear evaluation of organisational performance, it is very difficult to avoid subjective judgement.
+Whenever transparency is inadequate regarding individual performance objectives and performance evaluation, and evaluation of organisational performance remains vague, it is very difficult to avoid subjective judgement.
 In a system where personal trust is vital for decision making and resource mobilisation, it is difficult to eliminate factionalism and nepotism.
-Using of third party in leadership assessment is then justified as a transitory solution.
+The use of a third party in leadership assessment is then justified as a transitory solution.